meet the board

 Meet Our Board

 Marilyn Berglund holds more than 35 years experience in the tourism marketing sector, 10 of which she spent in the Northern BC region.
-Currently, she is semi retired but holds the positions of Deputy Mayor, Village of Granisle, Director at Babine Lake Community Forest, and Core Committee Member Granisle Emergency Support Services.
+Currently, she is semi retired but holds the positions of Councillor, Village of Granisle, Director at Babine Lake Community Forest, and Core Committee Member Granisle Emergency Support Services.

 Vice Chair, Granisle